speeps/StakeholderScore/assessment.md

 ## Evolving (example low scores)
 The company conserves and restores resources in the creation and delivery of its products and services for the benefit of future generations

-18) *I believe the company considers and addresses its impact on the environment.*
+19) *I believe the company considers and addresses its impact on the environment.*
+(completely disagree - 0 to completely agree - 10 or "I don't know")   //same for rest of questions on page

-19) *I believe that the company has a positive net impact on the environment, helping to heal and restore the planet's life-support systems.*
+20) *I believe that the company has a positive net impact on the environment, helping to heal and restore the planet's life-support systems.*

-20) *I believe that the company openly shares best practices and inspires other organizations to become environmentally sustainable.*
+21) *I believe that the company openly shares best practices and inspires other organizations to become environmentally sustainable.*

 -----Page 7 END-----